• Menu

 What to ask your barber

-A high fade mixed with a stripe of around 3 inches length that stops at the nape.
+A high fade mixed with a stripe of around 3 inches in length that stops at the nape.

-32. Slicked Back Hairstyle
+32. Slicked Back Hairstyles for Men

-Slicked back haircuts are the ones that involve keeping the hair slicked on the back or sideways and the rest of the hair cut in different ways.
+Slicked-back haircuts are the ones that involve keeping the hair slicked on the back or sideways and the rest of the hair cut in different ways.

 Source